williamzhang0306/coe-332-sp24/docs/homework/homework04.rst

 * Descriptive title
 * High-level description of the folder contents / project objective.
 I.e. why does this exist and why is it important?
 (2-3 sentences)
-* Instructions on how to access and description of the data set from the original source (do not include the data itself in this repository!)
 * Instructions on how to build a container for your code
 * Instructions to run the containerized Python3 script and unit tests
 * List of what to expect for output and how to interpret them